Xceptance/xlt-documentation/content/en/load-testing/Manual/050-workflow.md

 ### Define your Test Setup

-Once you have a reliable set of tests in your test suite, your ready to start [setting up](../300-test-setup) the load test.
+Once you have a reliable set of tests in your test suite, you're ready to start [setting up](../300-test-setup) the load test.
 XLT is highly configurable.
 You will have to define:

 * the load that is to be applied (either in terms of user count or arrival rate, per test case if needed or globally for the test suite),
 * the test scenarios that should be run, and